 Planning Your Namibian Safari

-It’s hard to imagine how wildlife survives in this arid country, Namibia’s treasured desert elephants, eye catching long-horned oryx and jackals trotting around.
+It’s hard to imagine how wildlife survives in this arid country.
+Namibia boasts a fascinating array of wildlife, from the treasured desert Elephant, to its eye catching long-horned oryx, to its handsome yet elusive Brown Hyena.
 Etosha National Park sustains the greatest numbers ofwildlife in Namibia, with an abundance of waterholes.
-On a hot day it may seem as if all Namibia’s animals, little and large have gathered to drink from the Etosha’s waterholes, it is any African animal enthusiasts sighting dream.
+On a hot day it may seem as if all Namibia’s animals, small and large have gathered to drink from the Etosha waterholes.

 Namibia has a diverse history and culture, allowing some interesting cultural customs.
 This is easily noticeable along Opuwo Main Street.
-Herero women will wear full Victoria dress while Himba women will be smear orche on their skin with only a hide loin cloth and beaten metal jewellery.
+Herero women will wear full Victorian dress while Himba women will be smear orchre on their skin with only a hide loin cloth and beaten metal jewellery in addition.
 The contrast is fascinating and a true display of Namibian heritage and culture.

-Planning your Namibian safari can be made complicated by the immense distances and available time.
-Leave it in our capable hands and we’ll make sure you see all the most spectacular sights and experience the true Namibia.
-An African safari in one of our favourite countries will create memories you will cherish forever.
+Planning your Namibian safari can be made complicated by the immense distances and your available time.
+Leave it in our capable hands and we will make sure that you see all the most spectacular sights, and experience the true Namibia.
+An African safari in one of our favourite countries, will create memories you will cherish forever.

 Times to Travel in Namibia